Table of Contents

 1. It may give you a leg up when applying for non-entry-level positions later

-Though there are other ways to get the skills and experience you need to land an entry-level programming job, holding a degree in computer science might make it easier to get higher level management or executive jobs down the road.
+Though there are other ways to get the skills and experience you need to land an entry-level programming job, a degree in computer science might make it easier to get higher-level management or executive jobs.
 This is something to consider if you aspire to work your way up the ranks of a tech company.

 Do You Need a Degree To Be a Web Developer?

-By this point you should know that you don’t need a degree in CS to be a web developer, but we haven’t yet told you what your other options are.
-Well, below we’ll tell you about the two other major paths you can take.
+By this point you should know that you don’t need a degree in CS to be a web developer, but we haven’t yet told you your other options.
+Well, below, we’ll tell you about the two other major paths you can take.

 Option 1: How To Become a Web Developer Without a Degree with Coding Bootcamp

-These are short, intensive training courses designed to teach you the coding skills you’ll use day to day in your new career.
+These are short, intensive training courses designed to teach you the coding skills you’ll use daily in your new career.
 The average coding bootcamp lasts 3-6 months — much shorter than a computer science degree program.

-The curriculums for coding bootcamps tend to be much more focused on hands-on learning of things like full-stack web development and programming languages, such as Ruby, Python, JavaScript, C++, and HTML.
+The curriculums for coding bootcamps focus on hands-on learning of things like full-stack web development and programming languages, such as Ruby, Python, JavaScript, C++, and HTML.

 Another reason why coding bootcamps are so popular is that they often offer flexible payment options.
 This might mean you pay a small fee upfront and defer the bulk of the payment until you land your first job in tech.

-Or, you might enter into a salary sharing agreement with the program, which means you pay a portion of your salary from your first job back to the bootcamp providers until you pay off the cost of the program.
+Or, you might enter into a salary-sharing agreement with the program, which means you pay a portion of your salary from your first job back to the boot camp providers until you pay off the program’s cost.

 Option 2: How To Become a Web Developer From Scratch by Self-Teaching

-A different path that some people take to become a web developer or a programmer is self-teaching.
-This means that they dedicate their own time to learning how to code using different programming languages.
+Self-teaching is a different path that some people take to become a web developer or a programmer.
+This means they dedicate their time to learning how to code using different programming languages.

-It’s important to note that “self-teaching” doesn’t mean you can’t learn from other people.
+It’s important to note that “self-teaching” doesn’t mean you can’t learn from others.
 You might take online courses or learn from other coders and programmers.
-The main difference is that you’re not going to an intensive bootcamp or signing up for a formal degree program.
+The main difference is that you’re not attending an intensive bootcamp or signing up for a formal degree program.

-Some people have success landing jobs in tech after learning the skills they need on their own.
+Some people successfully land jobs in tech after learning the skills they need on their own.
 However, employers may be more hesitant to hire someone who doesn’t have a degree or a certification from a coding bootcamp.

 What Does a Web Developer Do?

 Web developers design and build websites and web-based applications.
-They use a variety of the latest coding languages and programming tools to build sites and apps from scratch, as well as maintain them, troubleshoot problems, implement new functionalities, and improve security.
+They use a variety of the latest coding languages and programming tools to build sites and apps from scratch, maintain them, troubleshoot problems, implement new functionalities, and improve security.

 Web Developers vs Programmers

-Web developers are a type of programmer who specialize specifically in building and maintaining websites and web-based apps.
+Web developers are a type of programmers who specialize specifically in building and maintaining websites and web-based apps.

-Programmers, on the other hand, can vary more in the things they build.
+Programmers, however, can vary more in the things they build.
 They can work on a wide variety of software and computer applications that aren’t necessarily only online.
 So, web developers are programmers, but programmers aren’t necessarily web developers.

 What Types of Careers Does Web Development Offer?